mathsyouth/py3snowflake/README.md

 pysnowflake is a Python implementation of [Twitter's snowflake service](https://github.com/twitter/snowflake).

 This is a fork of [pysnowflake Python HTTP service](https://github.com/koblas/pysnowflake) which was based on Thrift service that [Erans did](https://github.com/erans/pysnowflake).
-Thanks to easy use of [thriftpy2](https://github.com/Thriftpy/thriftpy2) and [gunicorn_thrift](https://github.com/Thriftpy/gunicorn_thrift), py3snowflake is now based on thrift servive again.
+Thanks to easy use of [thriftpy2](https://github.com/Thriftpy/thriftpy2) and [gunicorn_thrift](https://github.com/Thriftpy/gunicorn_thrift), py3snowflake is now based on Thrift servive again.

 ### Supported Platforms